Thursday, December 23, 2021

 That is the only movement that will count.
 The adult movements are weakened by uncertainty.
 The moment of Thunberg's vision has arrived.
 Yet that 20% will be pumped into the sky.

-Jesus, Gregory, your pessimism is getting to me.
-You know, I'm a blogger.
+I sighed.
+Gregory, your pessimism is getting to me.
+I'm a blogger.
 People don't want to read bad news unless it's funny.
 How am I supposed to make this funny?

 I don't know, Harry.
 My calling asks me to be serious, which for me requires optimism.
 Looks like we're both in the shit.